sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 ## 3.29 -> 3.30.0

-**⚠️ Prefer upgrading to the 3.30.1 release instead of 3.30.0 release to avoid issues with repo-updater errors**
+**⚠️ Prefer upgrading to the 3.30.1 release see CHANGELOG for more info**

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/63802ca5966754162c2b3e077e64e60687138874](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/63802ca5966754162c2b3e077e64e60687138874)